 This week I decided it was about time to get back to Bordeaux.
-After all, I started writing this blog as an account of our move to France for family and friends.
+After all, I started writing this blog as an account for family and friends of our move to France.
 If anyone else tripped over it, fine, but from the beginning I've known that blogs about expats living here are approximately equal to the number of annual worldwide airplays of "Hotel California."
 Hence the name of this thing and the departures into music and bitching.
 Still, we are in France.

 A few weeks ago, in one of her opening posts, Cynthia gave you the story and all the architectural details of what's known here as the base sous-marine - the U-boat garage the Germans built during World War II.
 They left a lot of this kind of shit laying around France after they bugged out in 1944.
 In fact, there's four more leftover U-boat bunkers up the coast in La Rochelle, St. Nazaire, Lorient and Brest.
 Das Boot was based in La Rochelle.